THE CROSS AND THE NEW CREATION (EXCERPT OF A STUDY GUIDE FOR THE BOOK OF GALATIANS)

 Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 The cross is the center, the core of the Kingdom of God.
 Every member of the Kingdom of God is to view the creation from the cross.
 The saint does not seek his own will but the will of God.
 The cross ensures that the will of God is done in the Kingdom of God.

 Being crucified with Christ purifies the believer of self-will.
 The cross of the saint destroys self-will, personal ambition, fleshly enthusiasm, self-centeredness, self-love from his personality.

 Living a crucified life means there always is a point of pain in our consciousness.
 We never can completely relax, settle back and be at ease in Zion.

-But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.
+But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.
 (Galatians 6:14)